Last Updated 10/19/2022

 Auto insurance rates may be influenced by elevated risks associated with drivers under the influence.
 Complicating the situation is the lack of standardized methods for roadside detection of drug-impaired driving.
 Additionally, the variability of side effects and physiological reactions in each user increase the risk of misidentifying a driver’s status at the time of the incident.

 Status: There are many legal uncertainties, unique hazards and emerging risks involved in legal cannabis-related activities.
 The CIPR’s May 16, 2018 Weeding through the Unique Insurance Needs of the Cannabis Industry examined many of these issues.
 Additionally, the NAIC Cannabis Insurance (C) Working Group was formed in 2018 to better understand the cannabis industry’s insurance coverage gaps and regulatory issues.
 Members will develop best practices for state insurance regulators to help them address these insurance needs.
 As part of this process, the Working Group adopted the Understanding the Market for Cannabis Insurance white paper in 2019.
-Its current focus is on collecting aggregated insurance availability and coverage gap information.
-The results will be compiled into a report that will be released by the end of 2021.

-On June 2, 2021, the Working Group chair presented a memorandum from the Working Group recommending that the Government Relations (EX) Leadership Council membership issue letters in support and advocate for the passage of the Secure and Fair Enforcement (SAFE) Banking Act and Clarifying Law Around Insurance of Marijuana (CLAIM) Act.
+On June 2, 2021, the Working Group chair presented a memorandum from the Working Group recommending that the Government Relations (EX) Leadership Council membership issue letters in support of, and advocate for, the passage of the Secure and Fair Enforcement (SAFE) Banking Act and Clarifying Law Around Insurance of Marijuana (CLAIM) Act.
 The proposed bills would expand insurance coverage options for businesses and remove federal barriers for insurers to conduct business with cannabis-related businesses that are legal in their respective states.

 Committees Active on This Topic